Handling Different Personalities as a Newbie in the Lab

 In my years of research experience in the laboratory, I have learned that science attracts all kinds of personalities: (1) the secret genius; (2) the humble hard worker; (3) the gossiper; (4) the territorial scientists; (5) the corky fun scientist; (6) the complainer and insecure; (7) the socialite; and (8) the introvert lab mate.
 So, what can you do to handle all these possible personalities?

 Learn the skill of a healthy compromise

 Everyone craves a sense of belonging when they join a new crowd.
-As newbies, we often have the tendency to bend over backwards to please others.
-This behavior can be difficult to overcome, since our wish is to create a good impression of ourselves and not come across as uncooperative.
+As newbies, we often have the tendency to bend over backward to please others.
+This behavior can be difficult to overcome since our wish is to create a good impression of ourselves and not come across as uncooperative.
 Volunteering to do lab duties is great; however, beware of the lab dictator.

 Be the Switzerland of the lab: stay neutral

 It is inevitable that you’ll like some people more than you like others; however, avoid getting caught in drama that doesn’t concern you.
 I have to admit, a little bit of drama can be entertaining and can add some spice to our lives, but it stops being fun when you are somehow caught in the middle of it.
 When you encounter the gossiper of the lab, try your hardest to not entertain and encourage this behavior.
 Setting boundaries is also important.
 If you find yourself in a conversation that becomes negative and slowly transitions into gossip, don’t be afraid to excuse yourself before you risk partaking in the gossip.
 My favorite response to gossip is, “Well, that’s unfortunate,” and either switch subjects or let that be the end of the conversation.
 Remember, “Strong minds discuss ideas, average minds discuss events, weak minds discuss people” – Socrates.

 Be social, yet professional